Medical-Event-Data-Standard/meds_etl/README.md

 wget -r -N -c --no-host-directories --cut-dirs=1 -np -P tests/data https://physionet.org/files/mimic-iv-demo/2.2/
 ```

-## MEDS CSV
+## MEDS Flat

 The MEDS schema can be a bit tricky to directly ETL into as it is a nested parquet schema and nested schemas are not supported by many pieces of software.
 In additional, the global join of combining all of a patient's data into a single value can be difficult to implement.

-In order to make things simpler for users, we have a special MEDS CSV schema, and ETLs back and forth between MEDS and MEDS CSV.
+In order to make things simpler for users, we have a special MEDS Flat schema, and ETLs back and forth between MEDS and MEDS Flat.

 This MEDS CSV schema is 1-1 compatible with MEDS.
 It is a simple tabular schema that has four core columns: patient_id, time, code, value.
 These columns correspond to the core ESDS columns, with the one exception that all the value columns have been combined into a single one.